-- 5. If there is high suspicion for Lyme, start the patient on antibiotic treatment with doxycycline 100 mg twice a day; 2.2 mg/kg 8 years or greater.
+- 5. Consider Lyme prophylactic administer doxycycline 200 mg po Pediatric greater than 12 years dosing 4.4 mg/kg up to a max dose of 200 mg Pediatric dosing 8-12 years 2.2 mg/kg up to a max dose of 100 mg If there is high suspicion for Lyme disease, start the patient on antibiotic treatment with doxycycline 100 mg twice a day; 2.2 mg/kg 8 years or greater.
 If less than 8 years old use Augmentin® 10 mg/kg every 12 hours. - 6.
 If there is suspicion for Rocky Mountain spotted fever (the patient has fever and petechiae), then doxycycline is the antibiotic of choice for all age groups.
 If less than 45 kg estimated weight, administer 2.2 mg/kg every 12 hours to max dose of 100 mg.
-If greater than 45 kg then administer 100 mg every 12 hours. - Z. Large Animal Attacks (e.g., bear, wild cat, fox) - 1.
-Ensure that the area is safe and that the animal is not still a threat to the patient or rescuers. - 2.
-Patients typically die from large animal attacks secondary to injury to airway structures or hemorrhagic shock from large, gaping wounds. - 3.
-Ensure the patient has an intact airway. - 4.
-Control for any external bleeding. - 5.
-Clean and dress wounds. - 6.
-Transport out of the wilderness. - 7.
-Do NOT attempt to capture the animal for identification purposes.
+If greater than 45 kg then administer 100 mg every 12 hours.

+BB.
+Large Animal Attacks (e.g., bear, wild cat, fox)

+- 1. Ensure that the area is safe and that the animal is not still a threat to the patient or rescuers. - 2.
+Patients typically die from large animal attacks secondary to injury to airway structures or hemorrhagic shock from large, gaping wounds.